 Computational biology involves applying computational methods to address biological questions and challenges.
-Our faculty are pioneering new directions in the field of computational biology and medicine, in close collaboration with researchers at the world-renowned Johns Hopkins Medicine.
+Our faculty are pioneering new directions in the field of computational biology and medicine, in close collaboration with world-renowned Johns Hopkins Medicine researchers.

 Center for Computational Biology